garyhodgson/SkeinforgeEngine/readme.md

 ## Caveats
   * Currently a work in progress - no guarantee the program will work nor produce identical results to Skeinforge/SFACT.
   * Functionality has been removed as part of the simplification process.
 For a fully developed modular system with a working GUI please refer to the original Skeinforge or SFACT derivative.
-    * The following plugins are currently available: carve,bottom,preface,inset,fill,multiply,speed,dimension,export
+    * The following plugins are currently available: carve,bottom,preface,inset,fill,multiply,speed,dimension,cool,comb,export
   * Only python 2.7 is supported.
   * No GUI.
   * Supports only stepper extruders and volumetric extrusion.